• Home

 Backend Development

-Previously, we chose Astro as the technology stack, which is more suitable for static content development.
-If your blog requires a lot of dynamic data and needs a simple backend, I recommend using Next.js or Nuxt.
+Earlier, we chose Astro as the technology stack, which is more suitable for developing static content.
+If your blog needs a lot of dynamic data and requires a simple backend, then I recommend using Next.js or Nuxt.

 Basic process:

-1. Have a database (I recommend Supabase free tier or a database from a domestic cloud provider) to store your data.
+1. Have a database (I recommend Supabase’s free plan or a database from a domestic cloud provider) to store your data

-2. Link to your Next.js project via the Prisma plugin.
+2. Connect it to your Next.js project through the plugin Prisma

-3. Write logic code within the project to operate on the data in the database.
+3. Write logic code in the project to operate on the data in the database

 export async function GET(req: NextRequest) {